Sir Hugh Cloberry Christian

-Christian saw no further employment until June 1787, when upon the threat of war with the Netherlands he commissioned the brand new Colossus 74, commanding her afterwards as a guard-ship at Portsmouth until 1790.
-He was briefly flag captain to Admiral Lord Howe aboard the Queen Charlotte 100 from August during the Nookta Sound dispute of 1790 before rejoining the Colossus.
+Christian saw no further employment until the late summer of 1787, when he commissioned the brand new Colossus 74 during the Dutch Armament, commanding her afterwards as a guard-ship at Portsmouth until 1790.
+He was briefly flag captain to Admiral Lord Howe aboard the Queen Charlotte 100 from August during the Spanish Armament of 1790 before rejoining the Colossus.

 In February 1793 he re-assumed the position of flag-captain to Howe aboard the Queen Charlotte, taking part in the Channel fleet cruises of 14 July to 10 August and in the chase of Rear-Admiral Vanstabel’s squadron on 18 November.
 He left active service in the following spring to undertake a role as a commissioner, being responsible for the French prizes from the Battle of the Glorious First of June at Spithead in July, and assuming the chairmanship of the newly formed Transport Board in Dorset Court, Westminster during August.
 He resigned this post on 1 June 1795 after being promoted rear-admiral.